Introduction

 For insights on how businesses can scale efficiently while controlling costs, explore How Zextras Carbonio Helps Organizations to Expand Their Business Efficiently: Carbonio and Scalability.

-The Intend to Move Back to Private Cloud / On-Premise from Public Cloud
+Intend to Move Back to Private Cloud / On-premises from Public Cloud

-Here you can find the driving force behind cloud repatriation according to the Barclays CIO Survey:
+Here you can find the driving forces behind cloud repatriation according to the Barclays CIO Survey:

 - Security